Matt Miazga

-Matthew Miazga (born July 19, 1995) is an American professional soccer player who plays as a center-back for Major League Soccer club FC Cincinnati.
+Matthew Miazga (born July 19, 1995) is an American professional soccer player who plays as a center-back for Major League Soccer club New York City FC.

 Having come through the academy system of the New York Red Bulls, Miazga made his debut in the 2013 Major League Soccer season, and won two MLS Supporters' Shields with the team.
-He would go on to win his third Shield with Cincinnati in 2023.
+With Vitesse, he helped win the 2016–17 KNVB Cup.
+Miazga won his third Supporters' Shield with FC Cincinnati in 2023.

 Club career

 Youth

 From Clifton, New Jersey, Miazga attended Clifton High School for one year before he left and joined the New York Red Bulls Academy in 2009 at under-14 level.
 While with the under-16 side, Miazga helped the Red Bulls win the U.S. Soccer Development Academy National Championship in 2012.

 In 2013, Miazga had signed a letter of intent to play for the Michigan Wolverines men's soccer program.
 However, after offers from Europe and the New York Red Bulls, Miazga turned down his scholarship offer to play in college and signed with the Red Bulls at the professional level.